Ivo-Balbaert/The_Way_to_Mojo/book/11_Decorators.md

 # 11 – Decorators

 Decorators are a powerful feature in many programming languages that allow you to modify the behavior of a function, method, struct or class without changing its source code.
-This is known as metaprogramming, since a part of the program (the decorator) tries to modify another part of the program §the struct or class) at compile time.
+This is known as *metaprogramming*, since a part of the program (the decorator) tries to modify another part of the program (for example: the struct or class) at compile time.

 Mojo also uses decorators to modify the properties and behaviors of types (like structs) and functions.